 Comfort is also essential and different grades of camping are available – from the fun and rustic with small, domed tents and bucket showers to the wonderfully luxurious with huge, stylish tents with en-suite bathrooms and sensational food in airy mess tents.
 Sundowners around the campfire and dinner under the vast African skies with the warm glow of a paraffin lamp typify what private camping in the heart of Africa is all about.

 Africa lends itself perfectly to offering a sensational honeymoon – small, intimate and romantic camps located within large areas of wildlife-rich wilderness with hardly anyone else around and set beneath vast open skies is the perfect recipe.
 Despite their remoteness, many of these gorgeous camps, whether in Kenya, Botswana, Tanzania or Zambia, offer serious luxury combined with heavenly cuisine, amazing guiding with lots of activities and world class game viewing.

 In the true tradition of ‘Out of Africa’, a safari really is as exotic, exciting and romantic as a honeymoon can be.
 And for those looking for a little bit of relaxation afterwards, why not hop across to the gin-clear waters of the Indian Ocean for some serious beachtime in the Seychelles, Mozambique, Zanzibar or Mauritius.

-We also recognise that a honeymoon is one of the most important holidays you are ever going to take and it is essential to get it right.
+We also recognize that a honeymoon is one of the most important holidays you are ever going to take and it is essential to get it right.
 Where to go and when to go are equally critical and our team of experienced, passionate and well-travelled safari experts is totally dedicated to tailoring your perfect honeymoon.